rmanoj2003/Book-Management-System/README.md

 User – Inherits from Library, manages user-specific details and borrowing/returning actions.

-Core Concepts Used:

-Inheritance and Polymorphism

-Encapsulation

-Static Data Members

-Virtual Functions

-Libraries Used:

-<iostream> for input/output

-<string> for handling text

-<vector> for dynamic storage of books and users

 📂 BookManagementSystem
  ├── book.h          # Class definitions for Book, Library, and User